Access Hire Industry Insights: Four Key Trends for Telecommunications in 2023

 2. Major fibre projects

-In November 2021, CityFibre announced that its full fibre infrastructure project – in partnership with Vodafone – had been successfully deployed by more than one million homes.¹¹ But this is just the start.
+In September 2022, CityFibre announced that its full fibre infrastructure project – in partnership with Vodafone – had been successfully deployed by more than two million homes.¹¹ But this is just the start.
 CityFibre expects the project to see full fibre-optic broadband deployed in 8 million homes by 2025 – creating 4,000 jobs in the process.¹²

 There is competition though.
-In may 2021, Openreach set a goal to reach 25 million with fibre-optic broadband by 2026 – with plans to reach 4 million new homes each year.
+In may December 2022, Openreach announced 12 new locations where it plants to deliver gigabit-capable technology – with plans to reach 4 million new homes each year.
 Virgin Media soon followed suit, announcing its intention to upgrade its entire fixed network to full fibre by 2028.

 These projects will be highly complex, requiring powered access equipment to successfully deploy the necessary infrastructure.
 But the net result will be a huge increase in both supply and demand.